gustavoponciano/gustavoponciano/README.md

 - Sup!
 I’m Gustavo 😎
-- I’m currently learning front-end stack
+I’m currently learning the front-end stack
-- In the long run I want to become a fullstack developer 😎
+In the long run I want to become a fullstack developer 😎

 - Reach me in <a href="https://www.linkedin.com/in/poncianogustavo/" target="_blank">LinkedIn</a> or write an <a href="mailto:96.gustavop@gmail.com">e-mail</a> 📧